aweis89/ai-commit-msg.nvim/README.md

 ## Requirements

 - Neovim >= 0.7.0
+- AI provider API key:
-- OpenAI API key (set as `OPENAI_API_KEY` environment variable)
+  - OpenAI: Set `OPENAI_API_KEY` environment variable
+  - Anthropic: Set `ANTHROPIC_API_KEY` environment variable
 - Git
 - curl (for making API requests)

 ## Tips

-- The plugin uses the OpenAI Chat Completions API directly
+- The plugin uses OpenAI Chat Completions API and Anthropic Messages API directly
 - Lower temperature values (0.1-0.3) produce more consistent commit messages
 - Higher temperature values (0.5-0.8) produce more creative variations
-- The `gpt-4.1-nano` model (default) is optimized for latency and speed
-- The `gpt-5-nano` model provides high-quality commit messages with reasoning capabilities but is much slower
-- The `gpt-4o-mini` model is fast and cost-effective for commit messages
+- The default model `gpt-4.1-nano` is chosen for low latency, especially compared to gpt-5
-- Consider using `gpt-4o` for complex changes that need more detailed analysis
 - If you don't specify `max_tokens`, the model will use its default limit
+- For Anthropic models, `max_tokens` is required by the API (defaults to 1000 if not specified)

 ## License